jgaeddert/liquid-dsp/README.md

 liquid projects are released under the X11/MIT license.
-Short version: this code is copyrighted to me (Joseph D. Gaeddert), I give you full permission to do wantever you want with it except remove my name from the credits.
+Short version: this code is copyrighted to me (Joseph D. Gaeddert), I give you full permission to do whatever you want with it except remove my name from the credits.
 Seriously, go nuts.
 See the LICENSE file or